- Last updated: December 30, 2022

-- “Strictly necessary” cookies, which have to be set to allow us to deliver the site to you and to provide specific services that you request from us.
-The services offered by this site that require cookies to function include: account log-in, shopping basket/online store, billing and comments/blog features.
+- “Strictly necessary” cookies, which are first party cookies that must be set to allow us to deliver the Website to you and to provide specific services that you request from us.
+They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms.
+The services offered by our Websites that require cookies in order to function include: account log-in, shopping basket/online store, billing and comments/blog features.

-- “Functionality” cookies, which allow our site to remember your choices or preferences, such as information on online forms or previous orders.
-These cookies allow us to offer you a personalized experience while using the site.
+- “Functionality” cookies, which allow our Websites to remember your choices or preferences, such as information on online forms or previous orders.
+These cookies enable you to move around our Websites and use its features such as accessing secure areas (e.g. content for registered users).
+These cookies allow us to offer you a personalized experience while using the Website.
 They are not used to track your browsing activity on other websites.
+They may be set by us or by third party providers whose services we have added to our pages.
+If you do not allow these cookies then some or all of these services may not function properly.

 What are cookies?